 What is Surface Tension?

-Surface tension is the elastic “skin” that forms on the outer layer of liquids.
-Shaping helps create a tighter skin which allows the dough to keep its shape during the proofing process and as it expands in the oven.
+Surface tension is the elastic “skin” that forms on the outer layer of liquids and is what prevents dough from falling apart.
+Techniques like stretch and fold and shaping helps increase this tension, enabling the dough to preserve its shape during proofing and its final expansion in the oven (oven spring).

 What You Need